The generalized Hierarchical Gaussian Filter

 \subsection{Volatility-coupling, value-coupling, and noise-coupling}

 The type of belief hierarchy modelled by any particular approach depends on the nature of the generative model.
-The HGF assumes a particular form of generative model, where hidden states of the world evolve as coupled Gaussian random walks in time.
-In current HGF models, the mean (state) of the higher level determines the variance (step size) of the lower level's random walk.
+The HGF assumes a particular form of generative model, where hidden states of the world evolve as coupled random walks in time.
+In current HGF models, the mean (value) of the higher level determines the variance (step size) of the lower level's random walk.
 In other words, higher levels encode the volatility (or inverse stability) of lower levels (we will call this \textsf{volatility coupling}).
 This is motivated by the observation that learners must take into account different sources of uncertainty in their belief updates, one of which is the current level of stability in the world: if the world is currently changing (volatile), the agent needs to learn faster.
-Accordingly, in the HGF, subjective estimates of increased environmental volatility directly influence the uncertainty associated with lower level beliefs, leading to faster belief updates on the lower level.
+Accordingly, in the HGF, subjective\footnote{Note that the word subjective does not imply conscious accessibility here - it only differentiates the inferred quantities from the ``true`` values as produced by the environment or the generative model.} estimates of increased environmental volatility directly influence the uncertainty associated with lower level beliefs, leading to faster belief updates on the lower level.
 Previous work has shown that human learners indeed adjust their learning rate according to experimentally manipulated levels of volatility \citep{behrens2007}.